 Psst: You pretty much never have to pay full price for admissions tickets in Bali as most tour operators, car charters, spas and major attractions are listed on Klook.
 Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.

-Buy a local Indonesian SIM card.
-The easiest way to do that is via Klook – you can get a 35 GB (US$12) or 51 GB (US$13) data-only SIM card and pick it up from the airport on arrival.
+📱 Buy a local Indonesian SIM card.
+The easiest way to do that is via Klook – you can get a 35 GB (US$12) or 51 GB (US$13) data-only SIM card and pick it up from the airport on arrival or have it delivered to your hotel.
 You will need to provide certain information including your passport copy.
 Buy your local Bali SIM card here.
 Everyone in Bali including hotels, taxi drivers, spas and equipment rental companies use Whatsapp to communicate, so make sure you have stable internet access throughout your Bali trip.

 While the coastal areas of Bali are warm during this season, the temperature can fluctuate significantly over the course of just a couple of hours when you are high up in the mountains of Munduk, so make sure you bring some warm clothes.
 It is not uncommon for the temperature to drop to 15 or 16 degrees Celsius (approximately 60 Fahrenheit) in the early mornings and evenings!

-Flying a drone in Munduk: You can fly a small drone in Bali for recreational, non-commercial purposes without a license as long as you follow a few important guidelines.
-I would not recommend flying a drone over a temple in Bali.
+🚁 Flying a drone in Munduk: You can fly a small drone in Bali for recreational, non-commercial purposes without a license as long as you follow a few important guidelines.
+I would not recommend flying a drone over any temple in Bali.

 You may also find this guide helpful: Important Things You Should Know Before Visiting Southeast Asia